shizhan1109/Athena-yellow/README.md

 ## KPIs

 - **MotionTracking sensor**.
 Shaking on, shaking off.
 A fast way to switch on and off screen.
 - **Performance**.
-High resolution, 960x720 pixels, and low display latency.
-- **Apply MQTT**.
-Translate image from website to displays through MQTT.
+FPS > 1 which is low because compromises for the sake of time synchronization.
 - **Auto wifi connecting**.
-Connect wifi without inputting password,even for a encrypt wifi.
-- **Fancy web dashboard**.
-Using tool Streamlit.
-Synchronize with uploaded image from websit.
+Bluetooth advertising Wi-Fi information.
+No need input or fix configuration.
+- **GUI**.
+Synchronized display 9 screens states.
 - **Computer vision**.
-Integrate image processing technic like image filtering and edge detection.
+Integrate image processing technic like image filtering and edge detection.(planed but not done)
+- **More than image**: We achieve screen casting.

 ## DIKW